Rotation Sensor#

 angle#

-angle returns the current angle of the sensor as a float.
+angle returns the shaft’s current angle as a float.

 Usage: